amenzwa/amenzwa.github.io/computing/ProgrammingLanguages.md

   - Cobol, Pascal, Algol, Basic
   - Fortran, Matlab

-- Mechanical—Programmer defines step-by-step, low-level instructions that the computer understands, and the hardware executes the instructions in sequence to produce the result.
+- Mechanical—Programmer defines step-by-step, low-level instructions that the computer understands, and the machine executes the instructions in sequence to produce the result.
   - Assembly, Hexadecimal, Binary

 Languages make much of programming paradigms, but in truth very few languages are paradigmatically pure.
 For example, Lisp is the seminal functional programming language, and is the matriarch of the declarative line.
 But it permits the mutation of the programme state, a distinctive trait of the imperative family.
 C is the perennial procedural programming language, and an honoured member of the imperative family.
 Simula is the first, true object-oriented language.
 Smalltalk is the first, pure object-oriented language.
 Crossing Smalltalk with C yields Objective-C and mixing Simula with C yields C++.
 C# is a derivative of Java, which in turn is a descendant of Smalltalk and C++.
 Adding a few functional programming constructs to Java yields Scala.
 Python is an object-oriented language but it supports many functional features.
 JavaScript, another famous object-oriented language, has even stronger ties to functional family.